 Circular economy.
 The Topic does not include an explicit link to this activity.

 Green rural development.
 The Topic does not include an explicit link to this activity.
+Using smart community/village concept to support vulnerable groups in rural areas, supporting living conditions based also on experiences of other macro regions.

 Digitalization.
 Digital skills are one important element when it comes to social innovations, especially as the availability of digital technologies provides value to knowledge transfer.
 One important avenue of this Topic is also to increase the overall levels of digital literacy.